OpenStackweb/osf-website/src/pages/legal/privacy-policy/index.md

 This Privacy Policy describes how the Open Infrastructure Foundation collects personal data from and about website visitors and individual community members, how and why we use that data, and the circumstances under which we share that data with others.
 The Privacy Policy covers the following Open Infrastructure Foundation web properties: [openstack.org](openstack.org), [airshipit.org](airshipit.org), [starlingx.io](starlingx.io), [zuulci.org](zuulci.org), [katacontainers.io](katacontainers.io), [opendev.org](opendev.org), and [openinfralabs.org](openinfralabs.org).

-The Open Infrastructure Foundation is committed to the principles of the Privacy Shield through transparent disclosure of our activities related to privacy protection.
+The Open Infrastructure Foundation is committed to the principles of the EU-U.S. Data Privacy Framework through transparent disclosure of our activities related to privacy protection.
 We work at carefully balancing the Foundation’s interest in using your personal data to meet its goal against any potential impact to you arising from our use.

 If you have any questions or concerns about this Privacy Policy, or want further information on how we balance your right to personal data protection against our interest in serving our community, please contact us at [legalnotice@openinfra.dev](mailto:legalnotice@openinfra.dev), or PO Box 1903, Austin, Texas 78767.